Theatre Major: Dance Option (B.A.)

 Performance

-Select 16 credits of the following:16
+Select 16 credits from the following:16

 Ballet I